Copyright at Messiah University

 Willful copyright infringement can also result in criminal penalties, including imprisonment of up to five years and fines of up to $250,000 per offense.

-- Messiah College’s Copyright Working Group maintains a Copyright website intended to pull together the College’s copyright policies and statements, and to serve as an educational tool to inform the campus about copyright.
-Among other things, the page contains links to the College’s Copyright Clearance Guidelines and relevant forms, copyright basics, information based on format or type of material, decision trees, links to copyright tutorials, and many frequently asked questions.
+- Messiah University’s Copyright Working Group maintains a Copyright website intended to pull together the University’s copyright policies and statements, and to serve as an educational tool to inform the campus about copyright.
+Among other things, the page contains links to the University’s Copyright Clearance Guidelines and relevant forms, copyright basics, information based on format or type of material, decision trees, links to copyright tutorials, and many frequently asked questions.

 - Copyright policy statements are included in all graduate school syllabi and in all undergraduate syllabi in QUEST (General Education) courses.